Fellowship Program Information

 Clinical Science Opportunities

 All pediatric cardiology faculty members are active in clinical research and, as such, fellows may participate in a wide variety of projects.
 Fellows may also collaborate with investigators outside of pediatric cardiology, depending on interest.

 Rotation in Research

 All fellows are expected to show evidence of scholarly activity during their fellowship.
 Basic science, translational science and clinical science studies, a critical meta-analysis of the literature, a critical analysis of public policy relevant to the subspecialty, and a curriculum development project with an assessment component are all considered “evidence of scholarly activity.”

 We do not expect fellows to have a project defined at the beginning of the fellowship.
-A one month rotation during the first year allows the fellow time to explore possible areas of interest.
+Research rotations during the first year allow the fellow time to explore possible areas of interest.
 Research may be performed in clinical or basic science areas.
-A fellow may choose as his/her faculty mentor a person from inside or outside the pediatric cardiology division.
-In general, the fellow should define his/her project during the first year and spend most of the second year working on the project.
-In this way, a presentation can be made at a national meeting during the third year and a publication submitted to a peer-reviewed journal before the end of the fellowship.
+A fellow may choose a faculty mentor from inside or outside the pediatric cardiology division.
+The goal is to have each fellow present at national meetings and publish a manuscript in an academic journal prior to completion of fellowship.
 More importantly, the experience should instill the culture and value of investigative work and lay the foundation for future contributions.
 The trainee will develop skills in experimental design, data analysis and presentation of results.
-This schedule is flexible.
 Fellows with previous research experience, or well-defined interests, may begin research during the first year.
-Alternatively, some fellows planning to spend four years may not begin their research project until the third year.

 Basic Science Opportunities